CodeJagadisha/dvn.sh/README.md

   **--virtualbox**
     Installs the Oracle VirtualBox Guest Additions.

+  **--no-prereqs**
+    If you're using dvn.sh multiple times, using this argument will skip the prerequisite setup.

+  **--power-minimize**
+    For power-users.
+This will reduce the footprint of your image by removing unecessary components from Debian.

 When running dvn.sh for the first time, you have to include the "--standard" option